To Post, Send To Moneysal@comcast.net. View "MORE" Tab For Information

 Problem: Insurance is one of the best sources of cash available at your

 death.
-However, in large estates, it will be more efficient for a third
+However, in large estates, it will be

 party, such as a trust, to own the insurance.
 That way, the death benefit is